Skip to content

 Heracleum mantegazzianum

-Giant hogweed grows in habitats such as riverbanks, woodland edges, gardens, and common land.
-Reaching over five metres tall, it shades out native plants, creating bare patches in winter that increase erosion risk, especially along watercourses.
+Giant Hogweed grows in habitats such as riverbanks, woodland edges, gardens and common land.
+It can grow to more than five metres tall, shading out native plants and creating bare patches in winter that increase the risk of erosion, especially along watercourses.

-A serious public health risk, even slight contact with the plant can cause severe skin burns and long-term sensitivity to sunlight.
+Giant Hogweed is a serious public health risk.
+Even slight contact with the plant can cause severe skin burns and long-term sensitivity to sunlight.

-Spreading solely through seed, each plant can produce up to 50,000 paper-thin seeds, about the size of a penny.
-Hogweed can self-fertilise, forming dense stands near parent plants, with seeds also dispersing via waterways.
+It spreads through seed and a single plant can produce up to 50,000 paper-thin seeds, each about the size of a penny.
+Hogweed can self-fertilise, forming dense stands near parent plants.
+Seeds also disperse via waterways.

-Listed under Schedule 9 of the Wildlife and Countryside Act 1981, it is illegal to allow giant hogweed to grow in the wild.
+Listed under Schedule 9 of the Wildlife and Countryside Act 1981, it’s illegal to allow Giant Hogweed to grow in the wild.

 Actions

-Giant hogweed should only be treated by qualified, suitably protected contractors.
-It is classified as ‘controlled waste’ and should not be added to home compost, council green waste or general waste bins.
+Giant Hogweed should only be treated by qualified, suitably protected contractors.
+It’s classified as ‘controlled waste’ and should not be added to home compost, council green waste or general waste bins.

 Where to focus action